UWPCE-PythonCert/ProgrammingInPython/source/modules/Strings.rst

        .....:     print(chr(i), end='')
     Chris

-For the English language, stick with ASCII, otherwise use, full Unicode: it's easy with Python3
+For the English language, stick with ASCII, otherwise use full Unicode: it's easy with Python3

 Building Strings from Data
 --------------------------